danaikorre/dsmanufacturing.github.io/course_content_2021/index.md

     </td><td>
     </td>
   </tr>

 </table>

-<p>&nbsp;</p>

-***

-<a name = "timetable"></a>
-## Timetable - TBC

-* Tutorials 'a' and 'b' are the same.
-Choose one of the sessions T-a or T-b.
-* Q&As are opportunities for you to ask any question about course content and engage in public discussions with all of the participants.
-You may attend any or all Q&As.

 <!-- img src = "../images/timetable-interactive_sessions.png" alt = "Timetable &ndash; Interactive Sessions" height = "450" / -->